gravitational/teleport/rfd/0183-access-request-kube-resource-allow-list.md

 This will be the default behavior if no request options are specified.
 This will also be the default behavior of existing roles unless modified.

-## As an admin, I want to limit what namespaces a user can request
+## As an admin, if a user requests for namespaces, I want to limit what namespaces a user can request

 This is already supported.
 The admin can use `kubernetes_resources` field to restrict what list of namespaces the requester can list and request for: